Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Introduction

 The spatial diffusion tensor is often defined in a local coordinate frame, describing diffusion parallel and perpendicular to the local magnetic field.
 The momentum diffusion coefficient describes acceleration of CR in the presence of magnetic field turbulence (Second-order Fermi acceleration).
 The knowledge of both, spatial and momentum diffusion tensors, is essential for the complete description of CR transport.

 There is not yet a closed description of the diffusion tensor.
-Depending on the assumed magnetic field, coherent background and turbulent component, and the CRs properties analytical or numerical approximations might be available \citep{ReichherzerEA2020, ReichherzerEA2022}.
+Depending on the assumed magnetic field, coherent background and turbulent component, and the CRs properties analytical or numerical approximations might be available (e.g. \citep{DeMarcoEA2007, SnodinEA2016, GiacintiEA2018, Mertsch2020, ReichherzerEA2020, ReichherzerEA2022, KuhlenEA2022}).
 On the other, hand it can also be used as a free parameter and fitted to match, e.g., the observed primary and secondary ratios in a model of Galactic cosmic-ray transport.
-Since all of these approaches come with their own caveats, we will use normalized diffusion coefficients $\kappa_\parallel =1$ throughout this work.
+Since all of these approaches come with their own caveats, we will use normalized diffusion coefficients $\tilde{\kappa}_\parallel = 1$ throughout this work.

 Considering the GWTS mentioned at the beginning, re-accelerated CRs are expected to be in the transition from diffusive to ballistic transport.
-Close to the shock due to strong turbulence induced by the CRs themselves the diffusive approach is valid for higher energies than in the interstellar or IGM \citep{Bell78I, AmatoBlasi2006}.
-Particles escaping the acceleration region, however, cannot necessarily be described by the diffusion approximation.
+We expect a finite lifetime for the GWTS, so that the transition time between the transport regimes is important.
+Close to the shock due to strong turbulence induced by the CRs themselves the diffusive approach is valid for higher energies than in the interstellar or IGM at a fixed time \citep{Bell78I, AmatoBlasi2006}.
+Particles escaping the acceleration region, however, cannot necessarily be described by the diffusion approximation depending on their energy.
 In order to assess the contribution of the GWTS to the cosmic-ray spectrum they must be propagated back to the Galaxy using either the ballistic or diffusive approach depending on their energy.
 Thus, the spectrum observed on Earth is further modulated by the energy-dependence and spatial variability of the diffusive transport.

 The CR propagation framework CRPropa3.2 \citep{CRPropa3.2} offers the possibility to simulate acceleration and propagation in both regimes.
 Also, the structure of CRPropa3.2, which is described in more depth in Section \ref{sec:Methods}, makes it relatively easy to define arbitrary magnetic field and shock configurations in up to three dimensions.
 Together with the GWTS scenario, this motivates an in-depth study of DSA using the diffusion approach of CRPropa3.2 \citep{MertenEA2017}.
 In test scenarios we explore different questions related to the re-acceleration of CR at the GWTS: How does the spectrum change when a finite shock lifetime is considered?
 What are the effects on the spectrum when CRs are already pre-accelerated to a power-law?
 To what extent does a finite acceleration region affect the maximal energy that can be reached?